ToVic/ML_learning_projects/README.md

 # ML_learning_projects
 ML miniprojects

 Every project has its own README file.
-Not all the projects are my own work, I cite all the inspirations.
+Not all the projects are purely my own work, I cite all the inspirations in case I was following a tutorial of some kind.

-The courses file is just code saved from all the studying materials I am saving for inspiration.